Polkadot-Blockchain-Academy/pba-content/syllabus/6-FRAME/2-FRAME_Basics/Events_and_Errors_Slides.md

 	/// The number of transactional layers has been reached, or we are not in a transactional
 	/// layer.
 	Transactional(TransactionalError),
+	/// Resources exhausted, e.g. attempt to read/write data which is too large to manipulate.
+	Exhausted,
+	/// The state is corrupt; this is generally not going to fix itself.
+	Corruption,
+	/// Some resource (e.g. a preimage) is unavailable right now.
+This might fix itself later.
+	Unavailable,
+	/// Root origin is not allowed.
+	RootNotAllowed,
 }
 ```